vlabella/PowerGLE/README.md

 * DPI: controls the resolution or dots per inch of the bitmap image.
 * Cairo: GLE will use the [cairo](https://www.cairographics.org/) engine when rendering the figure.
-* Output format: PNG, JPEG, and TIFF are supported (only bitmaps).
+* Output format: PNG, JPEG, and TIFF are supported (bitmap types only).
-* Transparent: will make the background transparent.
-For PNG format only.
+* Transparent: make the background transparent, only for PNG format.
 * Figure name: controls the filename and temporary folder name for this image (see below).
 * Scaling gain: controls the initial size of the figure on the slide.
-The scale of a newly created PowerPoint figure is calculated as \(screen_dpi/output_dpi x scaling_gain\).
+The scale of a newly created PowerPoint image is calculated as \(screen_dpi/output_dpi x scaling_gain\).
 Increasing or decreasing the gain will make the initial size large or smaller, respectively.

 ### Temporary files